26 June 2019, 23:42

 The “Zero Waste” and “Waste-Free” lifestyle movements have definitely picked up momentum over the past few years; not only are people talking about reducing the amount of waste they send to landfills, but social media is practically buzzing with success stories of people ditching their old lifestyles for ones that truly support a circular economy .
 There are the Zero Waste YouTubers seamlessly showing you the ten minute version of a lifestyle transformation they have perfected for years.
 There is a wealth of inspiration from beautifully minimalistic Waste-Free Instagram profiles and Pinterest boards.
 There are Zero-Waste Challenges where groups and companies challenge participants to limit non-recyclable, non-compostable waste to one mason jar over the course of a year—and participants manage it the first go round!
 And even though each person may document their story differently—be it through a video, photos, or even the contents of a mason jar—each story pushes us to dig deeper into the tricky issue of our trash.

-, or over 1,600 pounds of waste annually.
+On average, each American sends roughly 31 pounds of waste to a landfill weekly, or over 1,600 pounds of waste annually.
 And where does all this trash go?
 Landfills.
 For years people turned a blind eye to what happened to their trash after it left the curb, but as landfills fill up and new ones threaten to open up near neighborhoods, parks and rivers, managing waste by simply creating less of it has become a very environmentally-friendly alternative.
 It’s a no-brainer really; if you create less mess then you have less to clean up.
 So in relation to trash: If you have a plan (think composting, recycling, donation centers) for everything that leaves your house, then there will be nothing left over for waste management facilities to “handle”.

 While all the amazing lifestyle transformations online are truly inspirational, they can also be a little daunting.
 Going “waste-free” sounds a heck of a lot easier than it actually is considering we live in a very consumerism-driven society.
 As a result, while I think you should definitely get inspired by the Zero Waste stories you have heard and keep them in the back of your mind as the end goal, I also think you should start out with baby steps to get you started on your waste-free journey!